AAranda10/regression_project/README.md

 ### Hypotheses:

-- H0: Property square footage is not related to peropery value
+- H0: Property square footage is not related to property value

 - Ha: Property square footage is related to property value